Danielle Lebon

 • Mild & Chronic Sinus Infections and Allergies

-• Infertility, Erectile Dysfunction & Menstrual Difficulties
+• Infertility, Reproductive Concerns & Menstrual Difficulties

-• Digestive Issues
+• Digestive Issues (IBS, GERD, constipation, diarrhea, etc)

 • Stress & Insomnia